phluid61/internet-drafts/file-scheme/draft.md

 implementations typically map the drive letter (e.g. "c:") into the first path segment.

-See {{ext-drives}} for explicit (but non-normative and strictly optional) rules for interacting with DOS- or Windows-like file paths and URIs.
+See {{nonstandard-syntax}} for some explicit (but non-normative and strictly optional) rules for interacting with DOS- or Windows-like file paths and URIs.

 ## Mac OS X Systems  {#sys-osx}